onlyquake/xonotic-wiki/Race-CTS.md

 Object of the Game
 ------------------

-This is an advanced mode of [Race](Race).
-Difference here is that you - instead of running laps - have to reach the finish.
+**Race CTS** (=Complete The Stage) is an advanced mode of [Race](Race).
+Difference here is that you—instead of running laps—have to reach the finish.
 The player who sets the fastest time wins after the time is over.

 Physics